-'La Liga has a problem' - Vinicius subjected to racism
+Entire stadium insulted Vinicius with racist chants - Ancelotti

 "I don't want to talk about football today, there is no meaning in talking about football today.
 I told the referee he should have stopped the match.

-"La Liga has a problem here.
+"La Liga has a problem.
 For me Vinicius is the most important player in the world.
 La Liga has a problem, these episodes of racism have to stop the match.

 "It's the entire stadium that is insulting a player with racist chants and the match has to stop.
 I would say the same if we were winning 3-0, there is no other way."